The Wagner Projections (Part 1)

 Since I really like Wagner’s work, and since the nine projections are rarely shown altogether – except for Dr. Böhm’s splendid (german) article Wagners Weltkartennetze –, I’d like to present them here.

-There’s a lot to talk about nine different projections, so I decided to split up the article into three parts.
+There’s a lot to talk about nine different projections, so I decided to split up the article into parts.

 Wagner didn’t create projection that were completely new – instead, he used a process called Umbeziffern von Kartennetzen (»re-numbering of carthographic grids«, sometimes referred to as The Wagner transformation), which allowed him to apply pole lines to projections that show the pole as a point, and then to furtherly modify them.